EntimemaInsight/Credit-Limit-Increasing-Simulation-with-Power-BI/README.md

 ## Usage

 The data used in this project is entirely fictional and intended solely for demonstration purposes.
-The data represents a sample of credit card sales data from a credit card company over the course of two years.
+The data represents a credit card limit increasing simulation.

 ## Excel Sources